Collection

 the ability to be fertile although

-when manifested externally,
+when it manifests itself externally,

 It is a sign and indicates that a new being has not been conceived.